-Ketogenic diet involves very low-carb and high-fat diet that has some similarities with low-carb and Atkins diets.
-It entails drastic reduction of carbohydrate intake and replace it with fats.
+The ketogenic diet involves a very low-carb and high-fat diet that has some similarities with low-carb and Atkins diets.
+It entails a drastic reduction of carbohydrate intake and replaces it with fats.
 It is believed that reducing carbohydrates in your diet will place your body into a metabolic condition known as ketosis.

 During ketosis, our body becomes efficient during the burning of fats to transform them into energy.
 The fats become ketones in the liver that supplies energy to the brain.

 Ketogenic diet can result to massive reduction in blood sugar and insulin levels which give us plenty of health benefits such weight loss.